RakhithJK/ZiaUrR3hman-LinkedSocialToolkit-wiki/How-to-auto-respond-messages.md

 **Linked Social Toolkit** have default templates for auto responding with personalized message to **birthday wishes, work anniversary, new job greetings, promotion greetings, additional position greetings** and Auto respond to “**Thank you messages**” from your connections after endorsing their skills.
 You just need to enable these auto responses and update them with your message.

-## There are 7 different ways to send a messages to your connections
+## There are 8 different ways to send a messages to your connections using Linked Social Toolkit
 1. [**Message all connections**](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/wiki/How-to-mass-message-all-your-connections)
 2. [**Message targeted connections**](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/wiki/How-to-message-targeted-connections)
 3. [**Send birthday wishes to your connections**](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/wiki/How-to-send-birthday-wishes-to-your-connections)